 Hay should be readily available in the cage

-Daily fresh vegetables is must
+Daily fresh vegetables are a must

 Exercising your guinea pigs

-Give them some floor time
+Give them some floor time from time to time

 Chances are that your guinea pig’s cage isn’t big enough to allow for it to run around and exercise.
 If that is the case, you will need to let them loose in a bigger space.
-It could be outdoors (if whether permits it) or indoors, but the idea is that they should have some time to run around and exercise their limbs.
-Add some toys and tunnels in the area as well.
+It could be outdoors (if weather permits it) or indoors in your room but the idea is that you should be able to run around and exercise your limbs.
+You can put some toys and tunnels in the area as well.

-They appreciate toys & tunnels
+They would appreciate toys & tunnels

 Interact & play with them

-Keep it clean, well groomed, and healthy
+Keeping it clean, well-groomed, and healthy

-Clean the guinea pig’s cage OFTEN
+Clean the guinea pig’s cage

 Trim its toenails

 Like us humans, guinea pig nails would grow and you will therefore need to trim them from time to time using only the recommended trimmers.
-Just make sure you only cut the nails and not the tissue around it.
-If you are unsure how to cut them or are afraid you might hurt them, take him to the veterinarian to have his toenails clipped.
+Just make sure you only cut the nails and not the tissue around.
+If you are unsure how to cut them or are fearing you might hurt them, take them to the veterinarian to have the toenails clipped.

-BathE them from time to time
+Bath them from time to time

-Be On the lookout for illness
+Be on the lookout for illness

 Don’t keep it in the same cage with other small pets

 Guinea pigs should not share a cage with other small pets like rabbits.
 Since rabbits are bigger and stronger, they can kill guinea pigs.
 Rabbits also carry bacteria that can make guinea pigs sick.
 So the bottom line is you should not keep guinea pigs and other small pets like rabbits in the same cage.

 Monitor its weight